 A new Surgical Elective Centre incorporating seven new operating theatres will be built at the John Radcliffe Hospital in Oxford by Modern Methods of Construction specialist, MTX Contracts.

 On completion, the building will provide additional operating theatres to address waiting lists for elective (routine) procedures, and meet the demands of the expanding population in Oxfordshire, Berkshire, and Buckinghamshire.
-The five-storey surgical hub for Oxford University Hospitals (OUH) NHS Foundation Trust will be built on the site of an existing car park at the John Radcliffe Hospital, and connect to the theatre suites in the existing West Wing building.
-The 7,541 m2 facility will include dedicated hybrid theatres designed to give the Trust a leading edge, and enable it to offer the most up-to-date procedures in suitable facilities, across multiple specialities.
+The six-storey surgical hub for Oxford University Hospitals (OUH) NHS Foundation Trust will be built at the John Radcliffe Hospital, and connect to the theatre suites in the existing West Wing building.
+The facility will include dedicated hybrid theatres designed to give the Trust a leading edge, and enable it to offer the most up-to-date procedures in suitable facilities, across multiple specialities.

 Hybrid operating theatres combine medical imaging and conventional surgical suites into one treatment space that can be used for both minimally invasive and open surgical procedures.
 They allow surgeons to perform imaging, biopsy, diagnosis, and surgery, in the same room, removing the need to move a patient between an imaging suite and an operating room.